phdphuc/web/_arch/8_arch.markdown

 The Dark Power gang is operating on a global scale, with claimed victims in Algeria, the Czech Republic, Egypt, France, Israel, Peru, Turkey, and the USA.
-According to the group\'s website, they have successfully targeted ten victims.
+According to the group's website, they have successfully targeted ten victims.
 The sectors of the victims, in no particular order, are: education, IT, healthcare, manufacturing, and food production.